AkhilRavula/Data-Analyst/README.md

-# Data-Analyst / Analysis with python projects
+# Data Analysis with python projects